amitlan/website/writing/pg/partition-overhead/index.md

 must be scanned to answer a query, Postgres planner considers between a few alternatives of the best way to do the scan -- sequentially go through all the records in the table and match against the filter, use an index suitable to the filter to get the matching records, use a bitmap scan, etc.
-Postgres can only make these decisions for tables that actually store data, that is, have on-disk file storing the records and indexes pointing into those.
-For a table that is partitioned, only its partitions stores data, whereas the table itself is just a logical object with only logical properties such as columns, constraints, etc.  So to scan a partitioned table, Postgres must scan all its partitions and hence the planner must consider whether to use a sequential scan, index scan, bitmap scan, etc. for each of them.
-To see that the planner is actually spending time doing that, compare the planning times of selecting from a regular non-partitioned table:
+Postgres can only make these decisions for tables that actually store data, that is, have a file on disk to store the records and indexes pointing to those.
+For a table that is partitioned, only its partitions store data, whereas the table itself only has logical properties like columns, constraints, etc.  So to scan a partitioned table, Postgres must scan all its partitions and hence the planner must consider whether to use a sequential scan, index scan, bitmap scan, etc. for each of them.
+To see that the planner is actually spending time doing that, see the planning times of selecting from a regular non-partitioned table:

 ```
                       QUERY PLAN